Lo Fidelity Allstars: Career

 Their members originate from various cities in Northern England.
 They were formed in Leeds before relocating first to London, where they came to the attention of major record labels.
 After signing to Skint Records the band relocated to Brighton on the south coast, where that label is based.
 Subsequent to parting company with Skint, the band liquidated their Brighton studio complex 'The Brainfarm', and the personnel are now based variously in Brighton, The Midlands and New York.

 Their earlier work is noted for genre-crossing stylings, distorted, morose, and at times alien lyrics, distinctive funk bass lines, and extensive use of lo-fi recording practices.
 This work is best exemplified by their 1998 debut album How to Operate with a Blown Mind on Skint Records.
 At this time, the Lo Fidelity Allstars were credited by pseudonyms rather than their actual names.
-After its release, the band's lead vocalist David Randall (credited as The Wrekked Train) left, shortly followed by the keyboard player "Sheriff" John Stone.
+After its release, the band's lead vocalist David Randall (credited as The Wrekked Train) left, shortly followed by the keyboard player Matt Harvey (Sheriff John Stone).
 For their second studio album, Don't Be Afraid of Love, the members of the band discarded their pseudonyms in favor of using their real names.

 Before the split, they recorded a mix album On the Floor at the Boutique (a follow-up to Fatboy Slim's mix album of the same name) containing an eclectic selection of tracks, including two short tracks recorded by the original line-up especially for the mix: "You're Never Alone With A Clone," and "Bootsy Call".
 Another track, "Many Tentacles Pimping on the Keys," was also included which was released previously as "Disco Machine Gun Part 2" on the "Disco Machine Gun" EP in September 1997.

 The 2002 album Don't Be Afraid of Love included a number of guest vocalists, including funk luminary Bootsy Collins.